A solution to the tension of burning on neutron stars and nuclear physics: Introduction

-In \sect{sec:mesa} we describe our numerical methods, in \sects{sec:data} and \ref{sec:res} we describe the fitting procedure.
+In \sect{sec:mesa} we describe our numerical methods, and in \sects{sec:data} and \ref{sec:res} we describe the fitting procedure and its results.
 We propose a new solution to the problem in \sect{sec:sol}.
 Finally, in \sect{sec:conc} we draw our conclusions.